dan-nagle/h2m/README.txt

 Clang warnings may be generated during translation.
 This does not mean that there is necessarilly something wrong with the code in question.

-Clang errors are fatal to the tool.
-Translation will not occur.